readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

 • Er studiert seit Februar Jura an der Universität.
 (He has been studying law at the university since February.)

-Remember: Nouns are always capitalized, pronouns never (unless they come at the beginning of the sentence).
+Remember: Nouns are always capitalized, pronouns never (unless they come at the beginning of the sentence – then, just like any other word, you will capitalize them).

 • Masculine – Der